Dr Benjamin Liu

 BSc, LLB (Hons), PhD (Law), CFA

-Benjamin is a Lecturer at the University of Auckland Business School.
+Benjamin is a Senior Lecturer at the University of Auckland Business School.
 Before joining the University, Benjamin worked at international law firms and a leading European bank, specialising in financial derivatives and structured products.
 Benjamin is a qualified solicitor in New Zealand and England and Wales.

 - Benjamin Liu "There is a dark side of artificial intelligence" NZ Herald (24 Nov 2017).